 - Stopping in the middle of the road for no apparent reason

-This is by no means a complete list, as anything an officer believes is a sign of impaired driving might possibly be considered reasonable suspicion.
-Likewise, an officer may investigate further if he has a reasonable suspicion that the driver is impaired after making a stop for something entirely unrelated (a burned-out brake light, for example).
+This is by no means a complete list.
+Anything a law enforcement officer believes is a sign of impaired driving might qualify as reasonable suspicion.
+Likewise, an officer can investigate further if there's reasonable suspicion that a driver is impaired after making a stop for something entirely unrelated (a burned-out taillight, for example).
+The smell of alcohol on a driver's breath can provide reasonable suspicion to believe a motorist is under the influence of alcohol.

-In some cases, reasonable suspicion for a DUI stop may be established even if the officer did not witness any actual driving.
-For example, an officer may conduct a field sobriety test after an automobile accident or if a motorist is found unconscious behind the wheel of a parked car.
+In some cases, reasonable suspicion for a DUI stop may be established even if the officer didn't witness any actual driving or infraction.
+For example, an officer can conduct a field sobriety test after a car accident or if a motorist is found unconscious behind the wheel of a parked car.
+Reasonable suspicion is based on the specific facts of each case.

 Reasonable Suspicion vs. Probable Cause

-While reasonable suspicion allows an officer to temporarily stop and detain a motorist in order to investigate further if the officer thinks the motorist may have committed a crime, an officer must meet the higher standard of probable cause before making an arrest.
-Probable cause simply means that an officer has enough evidence to believe a motorist has probably committed a crime, thus justifying his or her arrest.
-In the context of a DUI stop, an officer could have probable cause for an arrest after administering a field sobriety test and/or a breath test if the results point to probable intoxication.
+Reasonable suspicion allows an officer to temporarily stop and detain a motorist to investigate further if the officer thinks the motorist may have committed a crime.
+An officer needs to meet the higher standard of probable cause before making an arrest.

-Probable cause differs from reasonable suspicion in that, in order to meet the probable cause standard, an officer must have enough evidence to suggest that the motorist has most likely committed a crime.
-Reasonable suspicion, on the other hand, only necessitates that the officer have some indication that the motorist might have committed a crime.
-It is a fine distinction, but an important one.
+Probable cause differs from reasonable suspicion.
+To meet the probable cause standard, an officer must have enough evidence to suggest that the motorist has most likely committed a crime.
+Reasonable suspicion, on the other hand, only necessitates that the officer has some indication that the motorist might have committed a crime.
+It's a fine distinction but an important one.

 Did the Officer Have Reasonable Suspicion for Your DUI Stop?
-Ask an Attorney
+Ask an Experienced Lawyer

-Whether this is your first DUI or your third, having a skilled attorney in your corner can mean the difference between getting the maximum penalty and potentially having your charges reduced or dropped.
-If you have questions about the legality of the initial traffic stop or how to handle your case, it's in your best interests to contact a DUI attorney near you.
+Whether this is your first DUI arrest or your third, having an initial consultation with a skilled defense attorney can mean the difference between getting the maximum penalty and potentially having your DUI charges reduced or dropped.
+Do you have questions about the legality of your initial traffic stop or how to handle your criminal charges?
+Contact a DUI attorney or law office near you.
+Seeking legal advice from a defense lawyer can help educate you about DUI laws and DUI defenses.